AFriendlyIrin/SMT-text-editing/README.md

 * **Saint → Messiah**, **Master → Ascendant**, & **Slayer → Antichrist**
 * **Spirit → Almighty** (Japanese is the same term localized as "Godly" elsewhere), **Phenom → Deity**, & **Lord → Devil**
 * **King → King of Kings**, because "King" alone does not have the punch of conveying you are *stronger than God*.
 This has the double bonus of being both a Jesus reference and a logical description of the rank that requires you to be master of everything.
+#### Strange Journey
+* **Awake → Awakened**.
+Why do the localizers love adjective races so much?
+* **Empty → Void**.
+It keeps happening!
+The Japanese is "Nihilistic Great Spirit" (虚大霊) for the curious, so "Nihilist" would also be valid.
+* **Soil → Terran**.
+The *one* time they manage a noun name and it's this mess.
+The Japanese is "Great Person of the Earth" (大地人).
+* **Root → Almighty** because the Japanese is the same term that's localized as "Godly" in the rest of the series.
+What were the SJ localizers smoking, seriously?
+#### Shin Megami Tensei IV
+* **Cyber → Machine** because it's the same term used for the Machine race in SMT2 but is *not* the same term used for Soul Hackers' Cyber demons.
+* **Godly → Law** (rather than Almighty) because a) the Ancient of Days isn't YHVH directly and b) it makes for a nice parallel with Chaos Sanaat.
+  * Credit to **@alison1337** on the SMT modding Discord for this suggestion.
+#### Shin Megami Tensei IV: Apocalypse
+* **Primal → Judge**.
+The Japanese (原天使) means "Original Angel", which English doesn't have a concise term for.
+It's not terribly relevant to his character anyway, so I'm chucking it for something that is.
 #### Shin Megami Tensei V
 * **Haunt → Wraith** rather than Revenant because there's no Spirit race and they are primarily composed of demons who are classified as Spirit or Ghost in other games.
 * **Matter → Ehyeh** (Hebrew for "I am" and one of the names of God).
 "Matter" is a technically correct translation for 事象 (which broadly just means "thing"), but I felt that was neither relevant nor logical for Lucifer.
 "I am" matches the (I asssume) deliberate understated simplicity of 事象 and can also be read as an echo of the phrase "I think, therefore I am," which is relevant to the game's theme of Knowledge being a fundamental part of gods' personhood.
 As a bonus, it matching one of God's names is very fitting for certain spoilery reasons.